EIvimeyCook/MeRIT/Cite.md

 <h3> In your Acknowledgements </h3>

-Another option is to directly reference and cite Nakagawa et al 2023 and the MeRIT system in your acknowledgements section.
+Another option is to directly reference Nakagawa et al 2023 and the MeRIT system in your acknowledgements section.